Los Angeles Unpaid Wages Attorney

-What Constitutes Unpaid Wages
+What Constitutes Unpaid Wages?

 Both federal and state laws are designed to protect employee rights to earn a fair wage for hours worked.
 However, even with these laws in place, employers often fail to properly pay their workers.
 And whether it is accidental or malicious does not matter.
-If you were not reimbursed for work expenses, not properly compensated for holiday hours, never received commission you were owed, or even not provided with a final paycheck that reimburses unused vacation days, then you may be a victim of unpaid wages.
+If you were not reimbursed for work expenses, not properly compensated for holiday hours, never received the commission you were owed, or even not provided with a final paycheck that reimburses unused vacation days, then you may be a victim of unpaid wages.

-According to federal law, employers are required to pay overtime to qualifying employees at a rate of one and one half times your normal hourly pay.
-Over time pay is required when a nonexempt employee works over forty hours in a workweek.
+According to federal law, employers are required to pay overtime to qualifying employees at a rate of one- and one-half times your normal hourly pay.
+Overtime pay is required when a nonexempt employee works over forty hours in a workweek.
 In addition to time and a half, California offers double-time pay.

 Double-time pay is required after a nonexempt employee works over 12 hours a day or 8 hours on the seventh day of work in a week.
 If your employer has neglected to pay you the overtime you rightly deserve, then you are entitled to the difference.